redis/node-redis/README.md

 ## Why so many Redis clients for node?

-`node_redis` works in the latest versions of node, is published in `npm`, is used by many people, and is in production on a number of sites.
+`node_redis` is actively maintained, works in the latest versions of node, is published in `npm`, is used by many people, including many sites in production.
+This library has been worked on by key contributors to both Redis and node.js.

 `node_redis` was originally written to replace `node-redis-client` which hasn't been updated in a while, and no longer works with recent versions of node.